 On this piece, I used Cindy Needham’s Ultimate Stencil.
 When faced with a lot of white space, this IS the ultimate stencil.
 It is a fabulous grid system that let’s you create a unique design.
 I used a purple air erase pen to draw my lines.
 I like these pens because the lines disappear in about an hour.

 After using the grid for the straight lines, I connect the dots where I like and then start my free motion quilting in those spaces.
+I use my favorite quilting ruler to do the ditch stitching around the perimeter and then to outline my design.

 This is where the design starts to take shape.
 I don’t necessarily know where I’m going.
 I decide each step as I go!